LINBIT/drbd-reactor/doc/promoter.md

 OCF agents are expected in `/usr/lib/ocf/resource.d/`.
 Please make sure to check for `resource-agents` packages provided by your distribution or use the packages provided by LINBIT (customers only).

+## Freezing resources
+The default behavior when a DRBD Primary looses quorum is to immediately stop the generated target unit and hope that other nodes still having quorum will successfully start the service.
+This works well if services can be failed over/started on another node in reasonable time.
+Unfortunately there are services that take a very long time to start, for example huge data bases.

+When a DRBD Primary looses its quorum we basically have two possibilities:
+- the rest of the nodes, or at least parts of it still have quorum: Then these have to start the service, they are the only ones with quorum, but still we could keep the old Primary in a frozen state.
+And then, when the nodes with quorum come into contact with the old Primary, then it should stop the service and its storage should become in sync with the other nodes.
+- the rest of the nodes are not able to form a partition with quorum.
+In such a scenario there are no alternatives anyways, we would need to keep the Primary frozen.
+But if the nodes eventually join the old Primary again, and quorum would be restored, we could just unfreeze/thaw the old Primary (which is also the new Primary).

+There are several requirements for this to work properly:
+- A system with unified cgroups.
+If the file `/sys/fs/cgroup/cgroup.controllers` exists you should be fine.
+That requires a relatively "new" kernel.
+Note that "even" RHEL8 for example needs the addition of `systemd.unified_cgroup_hierarchy` on the kernel command line.
+- a service that can tolerate to be frozen
+- DRBD option `on-suspended-primary-outdated` set to `force-secondary`
+- DRBD option `on-quorum-loss` set to `suspend-io`
+- DRBD net option `rr-conflict` set to `retry-connect`

+If these requirements are fulfilled, then one can set the promoter option `on-quorum-loss` to `freeze`.

 ## DRBD resource configuration

 Make sure the resource has the following options set: